 One of the most popular eReaders of all time, the Kindle Paperwhite is a small and compact device from Amazon.
-It has a built-in backlight, which can be adjusted depending on whether you’re reading indoors or outdoors, providing the perfect reading experience if you’re in the park or trying to read without disturbing anyone at night.
+It has a built-in backlight, which can be adjusted depending on whether you’re reading indoors or outdoors, providing the perfect reading experience if you’re in the living room or reading in bed at night.

 The Paperwhite is also waterproof, with an IPX8 rating, which means it can be immersed in water for up to 60 minutes.
 This should be more than enough peace of mind for reading in the bath or if you get caught in downpour during an al fresco read.

 Amazon also makes a range of specially designed form-fitting covers, which make this Kindle even more stylish and durable.

 If you don’t mind opting for a non-Amazon device, then the Kobo Forma is one of our favourites.
 It has a very simple look, which maximises your reading experience.
 However, it’s also built for comfort, with an ergonomic design so you can enjoy reading for hours.

 We like its versatility, with a landscape or portrait reading mode, as well as the fact that it’s waterproof, just like the Kindle Paperwhite.

 It may not have Amazon features, like Audible or WhisperSync, but it does have OverDrive, an eBook lending service.